-Spain is currently one of the fastest growing economies in Europe.
-This growth is driving consumer confidence and spending.
-Northern Ireland exports have been increasing but they are still a small proportion of all exports and there is definitely room to grow.
+While Northern Ireland exports have been increasing, they are still only a small proportion of all exports – there is definitely room to grow.

 There are opportunities across multiple sectors.
 Spain has a very strong advanced manufacturing sector with major automotive, railway and aircraft companies.
 Construction is taking off again after many years of recession providing great opportunities for both construction companies and those in the supply chain.
-There are also good opportunities in the environmental sector, specifically renewable energy, waste management, water treatment and air quality.
+There are also good opportunities in education with opportunities growing year-on-year and in the environmental sector, specifically renewable energy, waste management, water treatment and air quality.

 Even though Spain is a food producer in its own right, there is a market, albeit a competitive one, for innovative, quality food and drink products.
 AgriTech and life & health sciences are existing strong export markets for NI companies.

 In Portugal the economy has also stabilised and is now growing.
-It is ranked in the top third in the World Bank Doing Business ranking.
-In particular it is becoming a hub for creative and tech start-up.
+It is ranked in the top third in the World Bank Doing Business ranking, ahead of countries such as France, China and the Netherlands.
+In particular it is becoming a hub for creative and tech start-ups.